Set up a SFTP Server on SUSE Linux Enterprise Server

 In this post we will see step by step how we can set up a SFTP Server on SLES 15 SP6.
-I already wrote a post below about how to set up a SFTP Server on Ubuntu 20.04.3 by using a chroot jail to lock the users in their home directory from which they can’t escape and are not able to access the root file system.
+I already wrote a post below about how to set up a SFTP Server on Ubuntu 20.04.3 by using a chroot jail to lock the users in their home directory from which they can’t escape and not be able to access the root file system.

 The same we will now configure on SLES 15 SP6.
 Finally we will create a dedicated file upload/download folder for each new sftp user which will be placed on a dedicated disk and path different from the root file system.
 The users then will be locked to their home directory and this dedicated file upload/download folder which is mounted to the users home directories.